Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Related Work

-\textbf{Learning-based Adaptive Control:} \cite{ahanda2022adaptive,ahanda2022task,khan2024control} use adaptive outer-loop controller based on approximated kinematics, dynamics, and inner-loop controller using a neural network.
-As shown in Table \ref{tab:related-work}, these methods make the weakest assumption regarding the inner-loop controller, the same as our work: the $\Psi(\cdot)$ term represents an unknown structure that may include proportional, integral, and state-dependent compensation components.
-However, these approaches involve unexplainable learning processes (\emph{e.g.}, a large number of tuning parameters and troubleshooting difficulties).
+\textbf{Learning-based Adaptive Control:} \cite{ahanda2022adaptive,ahanda2022task,khan2024control} employ neural network–based outer-loop adaptation to approximate the kinematics, dynamics, and inner-loop controller.
+As summarized in Table~\ref{tab:related-work}, they make the weakest assumption about the inner loop, identical to ours, where $\Psi(\cdot)$ denotes an unknown structure possibly containing proportional, integral, or state-dependent terms.
+However, they rely on numerous tuning parameters and limited interpretability.

-\textbf{Conventional Adaptive Control:}\cite{wang2019dynamic} proposes dynamic modularity, which employs an adaptive control method with a moderate assumption (see Table \ref{tab:related-work}): a known structure of the inner-loop controller, either PI or PID.
+\textbf{Conventional Adaptive Control:} \cite{wang2019dynamic} introduces dynamic modularity with an adaptive controller under a moderate assumption of a known PI/PID inner-loop structure.

-Note that these works focus only on tracking control tasks without considering safety.
-In our experiment, we will show a comparison of tracking performance with the learning-based adaptive control, since we share the same assumption of the inner-loop controller.
+These studies address tracking control only, without safety considerations.
+In our experiments, we compare tracking performance with the learning-based adaptive control \cite{ahanda2022adaptive} due to the shared inner-loop assumption.

-\subsection{Reduced-order model-based CBF}
+\subsection{Reduced-order Model-based CBF}

-To ensure the safety of robotic systems, many efforts using CBF theory focus on high-fidelity dynamic models with torque control.
-However, obtaining an accurate high-fidelity model is a fundamental challenge.
-Reduced-order model-based CBFs have been proposed to provide safety guarantees with a kinematic controller, even when using a low-fidelity model. \cite{molnar2021model} aims to ensure safety using safe velocity without relying on a high-fidelity dynamical model.
-However, their safety guarantee is based on a strong assumption of a perfect inner-loop controller: any outer-loop velocity command can be tracked quickly. \cite{singletary2021safety,molnar2023safety} propose kinetic energy-based CBFs to ensure safety at the kinematic control level, allowing for some robustness to model uncertainty, but still requiring many dynamic model parameters and a known inner-loop controller with a specific PD structure.
+Many CBF-based safety approaches rely on high-fidelity dynamic models with torque control, yet obtaining such models remains challenging.
+Reduced-order or kinematic CBFs have been introduced to ensure safety with lower-fidelity models.
+For instance, \cite{molnar2021model} guarantees safety via safe velocity control but assumes a perfect inner-loop controller capable of instant tracking.
+Similarly, \cite{singletary2021safety,molnar2023safety} employ kinetic energy-based CBFs that offer partial robustness to model uncertainty but still depend on numerous dynamic parameters and a known PD-type inner loop.
+In contrast, our work addresses closed-architecture robots with minimal knowledge of the inner-loop controller and significant model uncertainty.

-The fundamental difference between this line of research and our work is that we focus on a closed architecture with minimal available information about the inner-loop controller while allowing the dynamic model to exhibit significant uncertainty.
-As shown in Table \ref{tab:related-work}, due to the different assumptions, it is difficult to compare the safety performance of these works with ours.